Kim Il Sung: Return to Korea

-In December 1945, the Soviets installed Kim as First Secretary of the North Korean Branch Bureau of the Korean Communist Party.
-Originally, the Soviets preferred Cho Man-sik to lead a popular front government, but Cho refused to support a UN-backed trusteeship and clashed with Kim.
+Stalin's final decision was passed to Politburo member Andrei Zhdanov, then to General Terentii Shtykov and then to the 25th Army.
+In December 1945, the Soviets installed Kim as first secretary of the North Korean Branch Bureau of the Communist Party of Korea.
+Originally, the Soviets preferred Cho Man-sik to lead a popular front government, but Cho refused to support a Soviet-backed trusteeship and clashed with Kim.
 General Terentii Shtykov, who led the Soviet occupation of northern Korea, supported Kim over Pak Hon-yong to lead the Provisional People's Committee for North Korea on 8 February 1946.
 As chairman of the committee, Kim was "the top Korean administrative leader in the North," though he was still de facto subordinate to General Shtykov until the Chinese intervention in the Korean War.

+On 1 March 1946, while giving a speech to commemorate an anniversary of the March First Movement, a member of the anti-communist terrorist group the White Shirts Society attempted to assassinate Kim by lobbing a grenade at his podium.
+However, Soviet military officer Yakov Novichenko grabbed the grenade and absorbed the blast with his body, leaving Kim and other bystanders unharmed.

 To solidify his control, Kim established the Korean People's Army (KPA), aligned with the Communist Party, and he recruited a cadre of guerrillas and former soldiers who had gained combat experience in battles against the Japanese and later against Nationalist Chinese troops.
 Using Soviet advisers and equipment, Kim constructed a large army skilled in infiltration tactics and guerrilla warfare.
 Prior to Kim's invasion of the South in 1950, which triggered the Korean War, Stalin equipped the KPA with modern, Soviet-built medium tanks, trucks, artillery, and small arms.
-Kim also formed an air force, equipped at first with Soviet-built propeller-driven fighters and attack aircraft.
+Kim also formed an air force, equipped at first with Soviet-built, propeller-driven fighters and attack aircraft.
 Later, North Korean pilot candidates were sent to the Soviet Union and China to train in MiG-15 jet aircraft at secret bases.